Job interview questions: Why do you want to leave your current job? exercise

 2.

-When you are bored with your job and want to test your skills/ability, you want a
+A polite way to say that you are bored with your current job and want to test your skills/ability, is that you want a

 New challenge: